Before applying please read our guidelines via the link below.Application guidelines

 For more information on funds that can support individuals, click here.

-- Please note: You do not need to apply to a specific fund.
-Apply to us for what you need and we will match this to the suitable fund. -
+Please note: You do not need to apply to a specific fund.
+Apply to us for what you need and we will match this to the funds under our management.

 We welcome the opportunity to discuss your project or proposal with you before you submit an application to us, especially if it is the first time you are applying for an ECF grant.
 Please complete this form to contact a member of our grants team.